About Mel

 - Boys at the Crossroads Conference Bristol - DV perpetrator work

-I write my own blogs here, but have also written various guest blogs over the years.
+I write blogs here, but have also written various guest blogs over the years.
 I was published in Therapy Today in the June 2021 edition with an article called "Counsellors aren't immune to fatphobia".
 It's available in print and on the BACP website, but if you're not a member you can read it here.